ChenQiang-CN/a301_2020/notebooks/week10/hires_map.md

 We need to project the center of campus from lon/lat to UTM 10N x,y using pyproj.Transformer.transform https://pyproj4.github.io/pyproj/stable/examples.html?highlight=transform

+I create a geodetic lat/lon transform (`p_latlon`) so a I can move from the UTM10 crs to lat/lon and back.

 ```{code-cell} ipython3
 from pyproj import Transformer
 from pyproj import CRS